Fundraise Up terminology guide

 Campaign

 The heart of your fundraising efforts in Fundraise Up.
-Every donation, recurring plan%NO_TOOLTIP_IN_ARTICLE%, and fundraising element connects to a campaign%NO_TOOLTIP_IN_ARTICLE%.
+Every donation, recurring plan, and fundraising element connects to a campaign.

 Campaigns in Fundraise Up are not the same as marketing campaigns — they are the structure that organizes your fundraising activities.
 Each one has its own settings, donation experience, and goals.
-For example, you can decide whether to ask supporters%NO_TOOLTIP_IN_ARTICLE% for their mailing address, or enable tributes.
+For example, you can decide whether to ask supporters for their mailing address, enable tributes, or display benefits.

 You can present a campaign as a Checkout Modal, a Campaign Page, or both.